-- Overview of your loan details: The Kabbage app allows you to see an overview of each of your current loan balances and any transactions made on your account.
+- Overview of loan details: The Kabbage app allows borrowers to see an overview of current loan balances and any transactions made on the account.

-- Loan payments: You can quickly make your Kabbage loan payments directly through the app when you are away from your desk.
+- Loan payments: Borrowers can make Kabbage loan payments through the app.

-Besides the traditional bank transfer offered by most online lenders, Kabbage also allows you to use your revolving line of credit instantly with its Kabbage Card.
-Accessing your funds via credit card enables you to make purchases from vendors who will accept a credit card payment but not a wire transfer, which is the case for most online vendors.
+Kabbage allows borrowers to access the revolving line of credit instantly with its Kabbage Card.
+Accessing funds this way enables business owners to make purchases from vendors who will accept a credit card payment but not a wire transfer, which is the case for most online vendors.

 Kabbage vs OnDeck: Loan Originations

-The graph below shows how much money each lender has loaned out from the inception of its business to 2019.
-Both companies have initiated more than enough loans for you to be comfortable with them, but businesses have borrowed almost twice as much from OnDeck as they have from Kabbage.
+The graph below shows how much money each lender has lent.
+Both companies have originated sufficient loans to establish credibility with small business owners.
+Overall, small business owners have borrowed twice as much from OnDeck as they have from Kabbage.

-OnDeck and Kabbage are part of a group of lenders who have come together through the Innovative Lending Platform Association (ILPA) to provide a disclosure tool that can help you better understand and compare the true costs of their loans.
-This disclosure is available after the application process, but before you commit to the loan.
+OnDeck and Kabbage are part of a group of lenders who have come together through the Innovative Lending Platform Association (ILPA) to provide a disclosure tool that can help borrowers better understand and compare the true costs of their loans.
+This disclosure is available after the application process, but before borrowers commit to the loan.